-'Action should also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.
+Action should be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.

-Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
-(DfE 2019)
+'Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.'
+(DfE 2021)